frida/frida-website/_i18n/en/_docs/javascript-api.md

     *extern*, allocated using e.g. **[Memory.alloc()](#memory-alloc)**, and passed in as symbols through the constructor's second argument.

+    The optional third argument, `options`, is an object that may be used to specify which toolchain to use, e.g.: `{ toolchain: 'external' }`.
+Supported values are:

+    -   `internal`: use TinyCC, which is statically linked into the runtime.
+        Never touches the filesystem and works even in sandboxed processes.
+The generated code is however not optimized, as TinyCC optimizes for small compiler footprint and short compilation times.
+    -   `external`: use toolchain provided by the target system, assuming it is accessible to the process we're executing inside.
+    -   `any`: same as `internal` if [`Process.arch`](#process-arch) is supported by TinyCC, and `external` otherwise.
+This is the default behavior if left unspecified.

 -   `dispose()`: eagerly unmaps the module from memory.
 Useful for short-lived modules when waiting for a future garbage collection isn't desirable.

++   `builtins`: an object specifying builtins present when constructing a CModule from C source code.
+This is typically used by a scaffolding tool such as `frida-create` in order to set up a build environment that matches what CModule uses.
+The exact contents depends on the [`Process.arch`](#process-arch) and Frida version, but may look something like the following:

+        {
+          defines: {
+            'GLIB_SIZEOF_VOID_P': '8',
+            'G_GINT16_MODIFIER': '"h"',
+            'G_GINT32_MODIFIER': '""',
+            'G_GINT64_MODIFIER': '"ll"',
+            'G_GSIZE_MODIFIER': '"l"',
+            'G_GSSIZE_MODIFIER': '"l"',
+            'HAVE_I386': true
+          },
+          headers: {
+            'gum/arch-x86/gumx86writer.h': '…',
+            'gum/gumdefs.h': '…',
+            'gum/guminterceptor.h': '…',
+            'gum/gummemory.h': '…',
+            'gum/gummetalarray.h': '…',
+            'gum/gummetalhash.h': '…',
+            'gum/gummodulemap.h': '…',
+            'gum/gumprocess.h': '…',
+            'gum/gumspinlock.h': '…',
+            'gum/gumstalker.h': '…',
+            'glib.h': '…',
+            'json-glib/json-glib.h': '…',
+            'capstone.h': '…'
+          }
+        }

 #### Examples